To protect native species and restore the ecosystems and landscape on our reserves and partnership lands, we must control feral animals.

-We collaborate with scientists and university students doing research to understand the impact of ferals, the benefits to native speices of controlling them, and to develop better ways to do that control.
+We collaborate with scientists and university students on research to understand the impact of ferals, the benefits to native speices of controlling them, and the best control methods.

-The role of Dingos as suppressors of ferals
+The role of Dingoes as suppressors of ferals

 Dingoes are Australia's apex predator and are an important part of the ecology, keeping natural systems in balance.
 Perhaps counter-intuitively, a healthy Dingo population is good for small to medium-sized mammals (and reptiles and birds) because Dingoes suppress feral predators (cats and foxes) through direct predation and indirect interference (cats and foxes avoid them).